 Pacesetters have exceptionally high expectations for themselves and their team members.
 It also means that pacesetting leaders are self-motivated toward achieving goals and demand excellence.
 They set ambitious goals and expect everyone to meet or exceed them.
 The emphasis is on achieving excellence and constantly striving for improvement.

-Maintain Quick Pace and Intensity
+Maintain a Quick Pace and Intensity

-Always working at a fast pace, there is no doubt that Pacesetting leaders also expect the same level of intensity from their team members.
+Always working at a fast pace, there is no doubt that pacesetting leaders also expect the same level of intensity from their team members.
 They often have a sense of urgency and drive for immediate results.
 This can create a high-pressure environment that may be demanding and stressful for some individuals.

 Take Initiative